lehtihet/SnapApp-Backend/readme.md

 ## About

-This backend along with the [Andrdoid frontend](https://github.com/lehtihet/SnapApp) was developed as a part of [Developing Mobile Applications](https://www.kth.se/student/kurser/kurs/ID2216?l=en) at KTH.
+This backend along with the [Android frontend](https://github.com/lehtihet/SnapApp) was developed as a part of [Developing Mobile Applications](https://www.kth.se/student/kurser/kurs/ID2216?l=en) at KTH.

 Many simplifications were made because of the limited time available for this project.
 In particular, the lack of login functionality for service professionals limited the database design quite significantly.